Mosul International Airport: History

 The airfield was used by the British Royal Air Force (RAF) at the end of the Mesopotamian Campaign of World War I and from 1920 RAF aircraft squadrons (and from 1922 also Royal Air Force armoured car companies) were based there while Iraq was under the League of Nations British Mandate.
 RAF Mosul was handed over to the Royal Iraqi Air Force in 1936 under the terms of the 1931 Mandate but was used again by the RAF during World War II.
 It subsequently became a major Iraqi Air Force base, with at least a squadron of MiG-21s stationed there.

 The military airfield was one of several Iraqi Air Force airfields in the mid-1970s which were rebuilt under project "Super-Base" in response to the experiences from Arab-Israeli wars in 1967 and 1973.
+In January 1991, it was reported to house operations involving MiG-23s loaded with underwing stores and Pilatus PC-7 trainers.

+It also housed aircraft seized during the August 1990 invasion of Kuwait, including an Airbus and Kuwait Airways Boeing 767, and also unidentified civilian aircraft including a Lockheed JetStar and Boeing 737.
+The airbase had a chemical weapons-associated storage bunker, and earth moving operations took place near a special storage bunker.

 It was seized by Coalition forces in 2003 after the U.S.-led invasion.
 It became a United States Army facility that same year.
 The 101st Airborne Division was the first Army Unit to occupy the base in 2003.
 The Base was divided into two FOB's.
 FOB Marez to the West and FOB Diamondback to the East which incorporated the Airfield.

 On 21 December 2004, fourteen US soldiers, four American employees of Halliburton, and four Iraqi soldiers were killed in a suicide attack on a dining hall at the Forward Operating Base (FOB) Marez, west of the main US military airfield at Mosul.
 The Pentagon reported that 72 other personnel were injured in the attack carried out by a suicide bomber wearing an explosive vest and the uniform of the Iraqi security services.
 The Islamic terrorist group Army of Ansar al-Sunna (partly evolved from Ansar al-Islam) declared responsibility for the attack in an Internet statement.